Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Finite sample analysis

 then $\D_0$ is locally identifiable with respect to $L_N(\D)$ with probability exceeding

 \item If

 then $\D_0$ is not locally identifiable with respect to $L_N(\D)$ with probability exceeding

-\end{enumerate} \end{theorem} Not surprisingly, the conditions for local identifiability in the finite sample case are essentially identical as their population counterparts, with the only difference being the margin of $\sqrt{\frac{\pi}{2}}\epsilon$.
-Such a margin appears in the process of the proof where we show that the sampled derivative of $L_N$ is within $O(\epsilon)$ of its expectation. \textbf{Sample size requirement.} The theorems indicate that if the number of signals is a multiple of the following quantity,
+\end{enumerate} \end{theoremM} The conditions for finite sample local identifiability are essentially identical as their population counterparts.
+The only difference is an margin of $\sqrt{\frac{\pi}{2}}\epsilon$ on the RHS of the inequalities.
+Such a margin appears in the conditions because of our proof techniques: we show that the derivative of $L_N$ is within $O(\epsilon)$ of its expectation and then impose conditions on the expectation. \textbf{Sample size requirement.} The theorems indicate that if the number of signals is a multiple of the following quantity,

 then with high probability we can determine whether or not $\D_0$ is locally identifiable.
 For the ease of analysis, let us now treat $\epsilon$ as a constant.
 Thus, in the worst case, the sample size requirements for the two models are, respectively,